 The positive is that the makeup and special effects are excellent.
 Gruesome, but excellent.
 I don’t blame the actors.
 They all did a fine job.
 There’s very little plot.
 Frankenstein’s Army frankly feels like watching cutscenes from a horror video game.
 That’s not a compliment.
 I only rate Frankenstein’s Army 1.5 stars out of 5.

 Cast of characters in Frankenstein’s Army

 - Sgt.
 Novikov (Robert Gwilym, Casualty).
 The original leader of the Russian squad.
 The first victim of Frankenstein’s zombots.

 - Dmitri (Alexander Mercury, Jack Ryan: Shadow Recruit, Wonder Woman).
 Soviet propagandist, who’s on a secret mission.
 He later attempts to recruit Dr. Frankenstein to work for the Soviet Union.

 - Sergei (Joshua Sasse, Galavant).
 The soldier who takes charge of the squad after Novikov’s death.
 He is later betrayed by Dmitri to become one of Frankenstein’s more gruesome experiments.

 - Sacha (Luke Newberry, Dusty and Me).
 The last surviving squad member, who escapes with an … unusual … package.

 - Viktor (Karel Roden, Hellboy, The Bourne Supremacy).
-Originally pretending to be only a caretaker, Viktor is the mad scientist.
-Whose work is coveted by Josef Stalin himself.
+Originally pretending to be only a caretaker.
+Viktor is the mad scientist.
+And his work is coveted by Josef Stalin himself.